 It's time to unpack the ornaments, string up the popcorn, and yes -- untangle those lights.
 Plan on piling it all on a fresh Christmas tree?
 Learn about the different types and how to pick the perfect one.

 How did Halloween become the one day of the year when door-to-door begging for candy isn’t just allowed … it’s encouraged?
 Get a ghoulish glimpse into the surprising origins of everything from jack-o’-lanterns to trick-or-treating.

-Easter's around the corner -- might be time to brush up on your holiday knowledge.
-Learn all about this springtime celebration, from its origins to the (often wacky) worldwide variations on its observance.
+Learn all about the springtime celebration of Easter, from its origins to the (often wacky) worldwide variations in its observance.

 When the clock struck midnight on December 31, 1999, Hawaii was one of the last places to celebrate the new year that year.
 Where was the first place to celebrate the new year that night?
 Find out in this article.

 When did the Valentine's Day frenzy begin?
 Was there really a saint named "Valentine"?
 And why all the flowers and chocolate?
 Learn all about the origins and symbols of Valentine's Day.